OpenDAoC/OpenDAoC-Core/SRD/01_Combat_Systems/Attack_Resolution.md

 **Source**: `AttackComponent.cs:CalculateAttackResult()`
 **Effect**: Redirects melee attacks to designated bodyguard

+**Game Rule Summary**: Some magical effects can designate a protector who automatically draws attacks away from the protected person.
+Unlike intercept which requires a chance roll, bodyguard completely redirects the attack to the protector.
+Only works against close-range attacks, not arrows or spells.

 **Requirements**:
 - Attacker must be melee (not ranged)
 - Target must have active bodyguard